Herby7/Herby/README.md

 # Herby
-I really am trying my best
+I really am trying my best.
 New trials, but coding?
-I hope my repositories be useful to someobe
+I hope my repositories be useful to someone